preetsanjam/Web_Development/JavaScript/es2015/notes.md

 - **Object destructuring** helps us to create variables with the individual properties in an object.

     **Object destructuring syntax:** We use open and close braces "{}" for destructuring objects in ES6.
 We can also use these to destructure the nested objects and arrays within an object.
+- The **rest operator** "..." allows us to call a function with any number of arguments and then access the set of arguments as an array in the program.